 Cardiff goalkeeper David Marshall gutted over Chelsea's controversial equaliser

-Cardiff goalkeeper David Marshall accepted the blame for Chelsea's controversial equaliser in their 4-1 defeat at Stamford Bridge.
+Cardiff goalkeeper David Marshall accepted the blame for Chelsea's controversial equaliser in their 4-1 defeat.

 Samuel Eto'o stole possession from Marshall as he bounced the ball to help set-up Chelsea's equaliser for Eden Hazard before half-time to cancel out Jordon Mutch's opener for Cardiff.